Champagne Cork Snowmen a New Year’s Day DIY

 Here's how to create Snowmen from upcycled corks:

-Using craft awl as a handle, roughly paint the cork Titanium White with #10 Flat Brush.
+Using the craft awl as a handle, roughly paint the cork Titanium White with a number 10 Flat Brush.
 Let dry and apply a second coat, if necessary.
 I prefer being able to see some of the cork through the paint, but you can paint the cork solid white.

-Measure and cut tinsel chenille stems into two-inch sections and then bend into the shape of a “U”.
-Attach to snowman head with the glue gun and glue sticks.
+Measure and cut tinsel chenille stems into two-inch sections and then bend them into the shape of a “U”.
+Attach to the snowman head with the glue gun and glue sticks.
 Glue two small pom poms over the ends of the chenille stem to create earmuffs.
 You can use liquid glue for this project, but you will have to wait for it to dry.

-Create the carrot nose with Jack-O-Lantern Orange paint and the #0 Round brush.
+Create the carrot nose with Jack-O-Lantern Orange paint and the number 0 Round paintbrush.
 Create a long skinny triangle with wiggly lines.
 Apply blush to the cheeks with a cotton swab.
 I love to use a blush from the make-up section at Dollar Tree for crafting.

-Draw eyes and mouth on snowman’s face with MONOTWIN Permanent Marker.
-Add a highlight to the eyes with the smallest dot of Titanium White paint and the very tip of the #0 Round Brush.
+Draw eyes and mouth on the snowman's face with the MONOTWIN Permanent Marker.
+Add a highlight to the eyes with the smallest dot of Titanium White paint and the very tip of the number 0 Round Brush.

 Measure and cut a ten-inch length of ribbon, tie it around the snowman's neck, and secure it with a small dot of hot glue from a glue gun and glue sticks.
 I like to use double-sided ribbons like this blue and white gingham for projects where both sides of the ribbon will show.

 Using a glue gun and glue sticks, attach two mini-buttons on the front of each snowman and two rhinestones on the front of each snowwoman.
 Use what you have on hand to create your snow family like sequins, beads, or even pearls.

 Thanks for stopping by!